schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 In recent years, [Mullvad](https://mullvad.net/) has been my VPN provider of choice.
 When _That One Privacy Site_ was still a thing, Mullvad was one of the top recommendations there.
 After reading the review, I decided to try it out and haven't looked back since.
 No personally identifiable information is required to register, and paying cash via mail works perfectly.

-I decided to go with [WireGuard](https://www.wireguard.com/) because I think WireGuard is the VPN protocol of the future.
-For more detailed steps, check the official OPNsense documentation on setting up [WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html) and [WireGuard selective routing](https://docs.opnsense.org/manual/how-tos/wireguard-selective-routing.html).
+I decided to go with [WireGuard](https://www.wireguard.com/) because I'm fine riding the bleeding edge. 😎 For more detailed steps, check the official OPNsense documentation on setting up [WireGuard with Mullvad](https://docs.opnsense.org/manual/how-tos/wireguard-client-mullvad.html) and [WireGuard selective routing](https://docs.opnsense.org/manual/how-tos/wireguard-selective-routing.html).

 Please note that the FreeBSD kernel does not (yet) natively support WireGuard, so you must install it as a plugin.
 Possibly, this doesn't meet your stability, security, or performance requirements.
-I'm fine riding the bleeding edge. 😎 Also, WireGuard does not yet support multi-WAN scenarios.
+Also, WireGuard does not yet support multi-WAN scenarios.
 However, I chose an extensible naming scheme that allows adding more tunnels as soon as WireGuard natively supports multi-WAN.

 Navigate to {{< breadcrumb "System" "Firmware" "Plugins" >}} and install `os-wireguard`.
 Refresh the browser and navigate to {{< breadcrumb "VPN" "WireGuard" >}}.